 Property Sales Data

 Are you a residential property owner and want to learn more about the sales of similar properties in your neighborhood that may affect your Fiscal Year 2018 assessment?
-Check out our Boston residential property sales map for calendar year 2016.
+Visit Boston residential property sales map for calendar year 2016.

 To research deeds, land sales, and transactions search the Suffolk Registry of Deeds.
 Sales analysis and reports are also periodically published by the Department of Neighborhood Development and the BPDA, typically as a part of demographic or Real Estate Trends summaries.